 |Nearby hospitals localisation|

 |Customizable lock screen widgets|

 |Multiple SMS alert contacts|

 |Data backup and restoration|

 The app allows creating profiles.
-Each profile contains a Medical Notes section.
+Each profile includes a Medical Notes section.
 In this section, you can write the first letters of one of your device contacts.
-When such action is done, a pop-up appears to select the right contact.
+When such an action is performed, a pop-up appears to select the right contact.
 Upon selection, a link is automatically created.
 This way, when the profile is displayed on the lock screen, anybody can tap the link to open the profile associated with the contact you have defined and call him without unlocking your device.

-Q4: The lock screen floating icon disappears after some time
+Q3: The lock screen widget disappears after some time

-In all cases, we recommend checking that Medical ID Accessibility Service is on.
+In all cases, we recommend checking that Medical ID Accessibility Service is enabled from the app settings.

 - $firstname is replaced by the first name set on your top profile.

 - $lastname is replaced by the last name set on your top profile.